BEST ALL-AROUND WHEELS FOR RIM BRAKE BIKES – 2017

 Further, MAP or minimum advertised pricing laws in the US and other countries (but not UK and EU ones) allow Zipp to set an advertised price floor for these wheels in those countries where the law applies.
 If an authorized dealer gets caught advertising below the MAP, Zipp can pull their distribution agreement.
 So much for free market competition.

-With that in mind, here are links to stores that I recommend based on their high customer satisfaction ratings and that have the 303 NSWs in stock at the best prices in several regions as of August 13, 2017 US/CA Competitive Cyclist, eBay, UK/EU Wiggle, Tweeks Cycles, Tredz ITK10, ProBikeKit UK ITK10.
+With that in mind, here are links to stores that I recommend based on their high customer satisfaction ratings and that have the 303 NSWs in stock at the best prices in several regions as of October 15, 2017 US/CA Competitive Cyclist ITK10, eBay, UK/EU Tweeks Cycles, Tredz ITK10, ProBikeKit UK ITK10, Wiggle.

 Reynolds completely redesigned the Assault rims, hubs and brake pads in 2014 and they have outlived the company’s top-of-the-line and $1000 more expensive 46 Aero rim brake wheels, also newly designed in 2014 that competed with the top end Zipp, ENVE, Bontrager, Campagnolo and Easton wheelsets.